jhumelsine/jhumelsine.github.io/_posts/2024-03-19-interpreter-design-pattern-dsls.md

 DSLs are a double-edged sword.
 They provide a lot of power, but that comes with responsibility.

 ### Pros
 It can be a blast designing a DSL and seeing it come to life as you implement it.
-I’m not advocating creating a DSL for this reason alone, but if find yourself implementing a DSL, it may be some of the most fun and interesting code you’ll worked on.
+I’m not advocating creating a DSL for this reason alone, but if find yourself implementing a DSL, it may be some of the most fun and interesting code you’ll work on.

 A DSL usually addresses problems in the domain with less effort than a GPL.